-Generally, there are two types of controls: 1) Preventive and 2) Detective.
+Generally, there are two types of controls: 1) Preventive 2) Detective.
 Preventative Controls are designed to discourage errors or irregularities from occurring.
-(Example: Processing vouchers only after signatures have been obtained from appropriate personnel.)
+(Example: Process vouchers only after approvals have been obtained from appropriate personnel.)
 Detective Controls are designed to find errors or irregularities after they have occurred.
-(Example: Reconciling IFIS Monthly Detail Reports to departmental records.)
+(Example: Reconciling Banner Monthly Detail Reports to departmental records).

 Why might I request an audit?